Shoulder InstabilityEn Español (Spanish Version)

 van Tongel A, Karelse A, et al. Posterior shoulder instability: current concepts review.
 Knee Surg Sports Traumatol Arthrosc.
 2011 Sep;19(9):1547-1553.

 von der Heyde RL.
 Occupational therapy interventions for shoulder conditions: a systematic review.

-Wolf JM, Cameron KL, Owens BD.
-Impact of joint laxity and hypermobility on the musculoskeletal system.
+Wolf JM, Cameron KL, et al. Impact of joint laxity and hypermobility on the musculoskeletal system.